 Choices have to be made in advance, when you have least information on which to base them, so it is important to consult your supervisor.
-It is recommended that students undertake no more than four topics in any one term.
-However they need to have an average of \geq 50 in their best 24 units by the beginning of Trinity Term otherwise they will be deemed to have failed and will not be allowed to continue the course in Trinity Term.
+However you need to have an average of $\geq 50$ in their best 24 units by the beginning of Trinity Term otherwise they will be deemed to have failed and will not be allowed to continue the course in Trinity Term.

-A number of courses recommend pre-requisites; please check the relevant synopses.
+A number of courses recommend pre-requisites; please check the relevant webpages.
+If you are in any doubt you should consult the course lecturer or your supervisor.